robLittiere/magrit/README.md

 ## Contributing to Magrit
 Contributions are welcome!
-There are various way to contribute to the project which are detailed in [CONTRIBUTING](https://github.com/riatelab/magrit/blob/master/CONTRIBUTING.md) file!
+There are various ways to contribute to the project which are detailed in [CONTRIBUTING](https://github.com/riatelab/magrit/blob/master/CONTRIBUTING.md) file!
 You can notably:
 - Report bugs or send us feedback.
 - Add new translations or fix existing ones.
 - Contribute code (you're in the right place!
 Clone the repo, fix what you want to be fixed and submit a pull request).